-6. Takes your company to the next level.
+6. Take your company to the next level.

-If you’re tired of running into the same problems and never gaining real traction, a business operating system can get your organization on the right track.
-Business operating platforms like Ninety can help you do it.
+If you’re tired of running into the same problems and never gaining real traction, a Business Operating System can get your organization on the right track.
+Business operating software like Ninety can help you do it.

 The 5 Components of a Business Operating System

-The five components of a BOS listed are interdependent — so remember that each affects the other in your organization.
+The five components of a BOS we list are interdependent — so remember that each affects the other in your organization.

 The steps for how a company finishes a task.